noahnisbet/noahnisbet.github.io/_posts/2020-09-24-build-week-blog-post.md

 tags:
 ---

+Reseach Question: Are the sizes of wildfires and CO2 emissions correlated?

 In this post, I will be talking about the relationship between CO2 emissions worldwide and the increasing size of wildfires in California.
 I chose this topic because I am interested in the results I would find.
 The fires have been rapidly growing in California and so much so in the past two years, it makes you wonder why this is happening.
 When I first heard about the fires I was looking up articles, and I couldn't find much about how global warming relates to the wildfires.
 I'm not an environmental scientist so I don't know exactly how the CO2 in the air would cause wildfires.
-But, I can find if there is a correlation between CO2 emissions and wildfires using data science.
+But, I can find out if there is a correlation between CO2 emissions and wildfires using data science.

 For my project, I started by searching for databases containing statistics of wildfires in the past years.
 I found data on Cal Fire that looked good and moved on to CO2 statistics.
 I used a site that a fellow student shared to me called The World Bank and it had an excel spreadsheet of every country's CO2 emissions for the past forty years.
 I began to clean the data sets and get them to be useable for my analysis of my newfound data.